voedger/reqmd/worklog.md

 ## LLMs

-- Attempt 1.
+**Attempt 1**.
 ChatGPT o3-mini-high. [private chat](https://chatgpt.com/c/67a7f223-fcc0-800d-a486-427a3f47c3ed)

 - Prompt: Suggest architecture of the solution (Go).
 Do not generate all code yet.
 Provide list of files, key functions, structs and their resposibilities.
   - After the analysys of the output the Construction requirements section was added.

-- Attempt 2.
+**Attempt 2**.
 ChatGPT o3-mini-high. [private chat](https://chatgpt.com/c/67a90782-3644-800d-a619-956119cc2b0c)

 - Suggest the architecture of the solution using SOLID principles.
 Don't generate all the code yet.
 Provide a list of files, key functions, structures, and their responsibilities.
 - Generate internal/models.go
 - Generate internal/interfaces.go
   - Fix package names
 - Note: FileStructure was not defined
 - ChatGPT o1:
   - Prompt: Suggest the architecture of the solution using SOLID principles.
 Don't generate any code yet.
 Provide a list of files, key functions, structures, and their responsibilities.
   - Generate models.go and interfaces.go
 - GitHub Copilot: Suggest mdparser implementation ❌
 - GitHub Copilot: Claude: Implement mdparser.go ✅
 - GitHub Copilot: Claude: Generate tests and testdata for mdparser.go
 - ChatGPT o1: Generate engaging README.md for this project ❌
 - ChatGPT 4o: Generate engaging README.md for this project ✅
 - NI: Improve mdparser_test.go
 - GitHub Copilot: Claude: Generate definition for requirementSiteRegex ❌
 - ChatGPT o3-mini-high: Generate definition (Go) for requirementSiteRegex, Generate test for this regexpt ✅ ([private chat](https://chatgpt.com/c/67aa31b3-85c8-800d-8237-686acd9ee06f))
 - GitHub Copilot: Claude: Generate syntax errors constructions.
 Texts should be similaer to requirements ("shall") ❌
 - ChatGPT o3-mini-high: Generate syntax errors constructors (e.g. NewErrPkgIdent).
 Error text should be similar to req text ("shall") ✅
 - NI: errors.go.
 1h.
 - GitHub Copilot: Claude: Generate ParseCoverageFootnote ✅ (but do not work)
 - GitHub Copilot: Claude: Generate TestMdParser_ParseCoverageFootnote ❌
 - ChatGPT o3-mini-high: see Prompt_CoverageFootnoteRegex ✅
 - regexps :( 1h
 - GitHub Copilot: Claude: Rewrite the test using testify/assert👍
   - Refactor TestMdParser_ParseMarkdownFile to use testify/assert for improved readability and consistency
 - GitHub Copilot: o3-mini
   - Implement "Test coverage footnote" block, see below👍
   - Implement ParseSourceFile using same approach as for ParseMarkdownFile👍
   - Generate TestMdParser_ParseSourceFile using same approach as for TestMdParser_ParseMarkdownFile: ✅ but no test data
   - Generate testdata/srccoverparser-1.go: file created but...❌
-  Generate testdata/srccoverparser-1.go
+- Generate testdata/srccoverparser-1.go

+**Next**.
+Some tests work, so continue

+- If regexpt can match emojis: yes, TestRegexpEmojis

 ### Prompt_CoverageFootnoteRegex